-The Esquimalt Village Project is a 12,795.1 m mixed-use project proposed for an 8090 m parcel located in the heart of the Township of Esquimalt adjacent to the existing Municipal Hall (Schedule "A").
+The purpose of the application is to amend the Official Community Plan and the Zoning Bylaw in order to allow for the development of the Esquimalt Village Project.
+The Esquimalt Village Project is a 12,795.1 m2 mixed-use project proposed for an 8090 m2 parcel located in the heart of the Township of Esquimalt adjacent to the existing Municipal Hall (Schedule "A").
 The Esquimalt Village Project is envisioned as a model example of exemplary mixed-use design that will be the catalyst for the rejuvenation of Esquimalt's core.